-Finding vegan food in Bangkok is easier than you’d think.
+A full day of tourist attractions in Bangkok can be hungry work.
+Luckily, finding vegan restaurants in Bangkok is easier than you’d think.
 Despite the Thai’s love of fish sauce, vegan alternatives can be found all over the city.
-With the help of a friend (who has the Bangkok sky train system down to a tee), I’ve pulled together a few of my favourite vegan restaurants that Bangkok has to offer (and how to get to them).
+With the help of a friend (who has the city’s sky train system down to a tee), I’ve pulled together a few of my favourite vegan Bangkok restaurants (and how to get to them) …

 Where: Take the sky train to Chit Lom station.
 Just along from the station is a mall called Mercury Ville.
 You’ll find Veganerie on the 4th floor

 Hankering for a traditional Thai dish?
 May Veggie Home serves all of the traditional Thai meat dishes you see around the city, but in vegan form.
 They also serve a couple of western dishes (but when in Rome, right?).
 I ordered so much stuff here that I couldn’t move.
 Please try The Kaeng Som ( a Thai sour and spicy curry/soup) and the mushrooms wrapped in ‘bacon’.
 By far one of the top restaurants in Bangkok for authentic Thai food, regardless of whether you’re looking for vegan options or not.